-In a developing country there is so much good we can do, sometimes with so little financial outlay.
+In a developing country, there is so much good we can do, sometimes with so little financial outlay for Instance:

-( C) Giving transport and medical costs to those whom we must refer to hospital for life saving operations or treatment.
+– Giving transport and medical costs to those whom we must refer to a hospital for life-saving operations or treatment.

 I can say without a shadow of doubt or fear of contradiction that through these simple and compassionate tasks we have established an acceptance of the Gospel of Christ in the area and far beyond, and to date we have never been refused an entrance where we sought one.